viscommworkshop/viscommworkshop.github.io/index.md

 All submissions will be hosted on the workshop website.

-Authors of accepted papers will receive instructions to post papers on the open access site [OSF Preprints](http://osf.io/preprints).
+Authors of accepted papers will receive instructions to post papers on the Open Science Framework's [preprint archive](http://osf.io/preprints).
 Authors are welcome to post an initial version of their submission beforehand.

 ## Important Dates